 Meanwhile, newspapers and magazines were beginning to wither and die on the media vine.
 Those that survived were intent on hiring younger, more pliant scribes.
 Aging newspaper guys with strong opinions made publishers nervous.
 I blew a modest inheritance trying to launch a slightly eccentric home and garden magazine in the Hamptons in 1995.
 I ghosted a fictional memoir for a retired Israeli general.
 It wasn’t fictional enough for the Mossad.
 The Mossad are not to be trifled with.
 They threw the general into jail.
 I began researching a non-fiction account of how Swiss banks were still churning Nazi plunder but soon developed writer’s block, followed by a crash-and-burn retreat to a newsroom from hell in a comatose Pennsylvania mill town.
 I got divorced.
 I survived and learned a few things.
 I discovered life might be worth living if I could afford the luxury of writing about it.
 A monthly Social Security check and a small annuity makes it possible.
 Perhaps – you’ll be the judge – I may still be able to spin life’s raw material into a story worth reading.

 A second novel is stalled.
 (Writer's block?)
 I started “A Spy in Love” ten years ago and it’s still only half written.
 Like “Walking After Midnight,” it features reporter-turned-reluctant sleuth Max Darenow, a man drawn to mystery and romance.
 (Is there a difference?)
 I write poetry.
 I’m hoping to start a blog about current events on this site.
 (Informed opinion, of course.)

 I’m backing into journalism again through this website.
 With luck, I hope to be back in the game, for whatever it’s worth, however it’s played.
 Time will tell.
-I'm 74.
-Say a pray someone.
+I'm in my 75th year.